Tirthan to Sainj

 Ideal For

-• Nature Lovers — Perfect for those craving untouched landscapes and serene rivers.
+• Nature enthusiasts looking for unspoiled landscapes and serene rivers.

 Safety, Permits & Local Etiquette

-• Inner Line Permit: Not required for Indian citizens; foreigners may need to register at Kullu for treks in the National Park.
+• Inner Line Permit: Not required for Indian nationals; foreign travelers may need to register at local police stations for treks in restricted zones of the National Park.

-• Mobile Connectivity: Spotty network; BSNL works best in Gushaini, but Sainj has poor coverage.
-Carry cash as ATMs are scarce.
+• Mobile Connectivity: Network is spotty; BSNL works best in Gushaini, while Sainj has weaker signals.
+Carry a backup offline map.

-• Solo Female Traveller: Generally safe with friendly locals; stick to populated trails, inform your stay about plans, and avoid late-night solo walks.
+• Solo Female Traveller: Generally safe with friendly locals, but stick to populated areas and avoid isolated trails after dark.
+Inform your stay host of plans.

-• Do's & Don'ts: Respect local customs by dressing modestly, ask before photographing people, don’t litter, and avoid loud music near villages.
+• Do’s & Don’ts: Respect local customs by dressing modestly, ask before photographing people, avoid littering, and stick to designated trails during treks.

 Hidden Tips Only Repeat Visitors Know